-Our core values guide our operations and programs, and inform our approaches, and are aligned with the JEDI (justice, equity, diversity, inclusion).
-We encourage families to discuss how our core values may enhance their awareness of each other’s needs and personal growth.
+We encourage families to discuss how these values may enhance awareness of each other’s needs and offer opportunities for personal wellbeing.

-updated August 12, 2021
+updated August 10, 2022